 Touring Amalfi, Positano, and Ravello, I spent my days wandering through the towns, consistently surprised by their picturesque beauty; be it the rugged cliffs, winding roads, wisteria covered hotels, palatial villas, sea views, and more.

-Let me convince you to travel to the area too with these these dreamy Amalfi Coast photos.
-I’m pretty sure that like me, you’ll book a flight to Italy immediately and perhaps even one of these darling Amalfi Coast villas.
+Let me convince you to travel to the area too with these dreamy Amalfi Coast photos.
+I’m pretty sure that like me, you’ll book a flight to Italy immediately.

 Situated at the base of Monte Cerreto, an imposing mountain with a height of 1,315 meters, Amalfi is flanked by rugged cliffs on each side and overlooks the sparkling blue green waters of the Tyrrhenian Sea.
 Despite being the largest town on the Amalfi Coast with a population of about 5,000 people, you can walk Amalfi end-to-end in about 20 minutes.
 Strolling along the bustling seaside promenade filled with piazzas, cafes, and souvenir shops, it’s easy to see why Amalfi was favoured by British elites during the 1920’s and is still a favourite of visiting tourists today.
 Alongside, Positano and Ravello, Amalfi is also a UNESCO World Heritage site.